zchatt/methylK/README.md

 ### File Formats

  targets: a tab-delimited table (.txt) with the headers "sample_seqname" "tissue" "type".
 Each sample to be analysed is represented by one row.
 The sample_seqname column refers to the sample names of the .fastq files i.e. "sample_seqname".R{1/2}.fastq.gz.
 The "tissue" column is used to define which tissue group this sample belongs and can be any value eg. "PBMC".
-The "type" column defines how that sample will be used within the analysis and can be one of 3 values "interest" "contrast" or "identify".
+The "type" column defines how that sample will be used within the analysis and can be one of 3 values "interest", "contrast" or "identify".
 For type "interest" and "contrast" a methylotype.fasta file will be made for each "tissue" x "type".

  genome: reference genome file (.fa).
 Needs to sorted.
 This can be done using seqkit (seqkit sort -i in.fa -o out.fa)
  fastq: files need to be named "sample_seqname".R{1/2}.fastq.gz.